mfpdev/mfp-advanced-adapters-samples/custom-security-checks/ltpa-sample/README.md

   mfpdev adapter build
   mfpdev adapter deploy
   ```
-  - Navigate to *HelloLTPAUserResourceAdapter* and run agains the above commands.
+  - Navigate to *HelloLTPAUserResourceAdapter* and run against the above commands.

-  - Your adapters is now deployed.
+  - Your adapters are now deployed.

-- Configure the The LTPA SSO Based Security Check:
+- Configure The LTPA SSO Based Security Check:
   - From a terminal window run the following command:

   ```
     mfpdev server console
   ```

-  - Navigate to the *Security checks* tab and configure the login URL, which will point to your deployed WAR url (/plain-war) in case you are using *BASIC* authentication method or to the login action(/plain-war/j_security_check) in case you are using *FORM* authentication method.
+  - Navigate to the *Security checks* tab and configure the login URL, which will point to your deployed WAR URL (/plain-war) in case you are using *BASIC* authentication method or to the login action(/plain-war/j_security_check) in case you are using *FORM* authentication method.

   ![Security Check Configuration](/images/SecurityCheckConfig.png)